crozone/iMac-G3-PC-Conversion/README.md

 ### Previous projects

-Recently I discovered a previous casemod project ([hackaday here](https://hackaday.io/project/160719-imac-g3-casemod), [github repo here](https://github.com/qbancoffee/iMac-G3-replacement-parts).
+Recently I discovered a previous casemod project \([hackaday here](https://hackaday.io/project/160719-imac-g3-casemod), [github repo here](https://github.com/Diepzeevogel/iMac-G3-replacement-parts)\).
 This includes many similar ideas, although the mounting locations are very different.
 Importantly there are a few interchangable pieces that I can use, like the side panel connector plate.

 ## Overview of replacement components